Curriculum Lead: Mrs C. Foster

 Here at St Mary and St Michael Catholic Primary School, teaching will equip pupils with knowledge about diverse places, people, resources and natural and human processes.
 Geography is an investigative subject which develops an understanding of concepts, knowledge and skills.
 Our children will be able to connect new knowledge with existing knowledge, as well as develop fluency to apply their knowledge as skills.
 The fieldwork aspect of the subject allows the children to analyse data they have collected and present findings using a range of mathematical skills.
 Opportunities to write at length are included for each year group.

-Progression of Skills in Geography
+Progression of Skills and Knowledge